Towards a Taxonomy of Software Log Smells: Results

-Similar to the results presented for detection tools, Table~\ref{tab:tools_repair_results} links the repair tools to the different facets of the log smells.
-The table indicates that repair tools also target most of the log smells.
-Only smells Format turmoil (LS1), Sleeping guards (LS9), and Skeleton in the closet (LS10) do not have tools focused on them.
-The most addressed smell is the Mercurial logging level (LS3), as 6 out of 13 repair tools focus on that smell.
+To understand which log smells the aforementioned tools address, we compared them with the facets described in Section~\ref{sec:log_smells}.
+Table~\ref{tab:tools_repair_results} lists all of them; if a tool repairs a facet, it is listed in the \emph{Tool} column.
+Facets not having a repair tool are marked with the value ``-''.
+Some tools address only specific parts of a facet, and these sub-facets are indicated using an asterisk (*).
+The table indicates that repair tools target most of the log smells, and they do not focus on code-related issues, but are more aimed at errors in the generated log entry.
+Smells Format turmoil (LS1), Sleeping guards (LS8), and Skeleton in the closet (LS9) do not have tools focused on them.
+The most addressed smell is Mercurial logging level (LS3), since 7 of the 16 repair tools address it.

-In two cases, there is an overlap in terms of the target facets of repair tools, for example, incorrect logging level (LS3) and missing or inconsistent logging message (LS6) both have several tools addressing them.
-Despite targeting the same facets, these tools use different approaches and, therefore, they might detect different parts as problematic and further provide different solutions to them.
-The repair tools do not focus on code-related issues, but are targeted more for mistakes in the generated log entry.
-Also with repair tools, a tool might cover only a part of a facet; for example, Errlog addresses missing logging only in exceptions.
+Most of the smells are addressed by multiple tools.
+For Logging lost in the wind (LS6) and Landfill logs (LS7), the tools focused on different facets, indicating that they did not aim to solve the same issue.
+However, three smells had a facet addressed by several tools: we identified seven tools for ``incorrect logging level'' and two for both ``missing variable'' and ``missing or inconsistent message''.
+Despite this overlap, the tools may still complement one another.
+For instance, they might rely on different methods and, as a result, consider different aspects as problematic or suggest distinct ways to address them.
+Alternatively, a repair tool might cover only part of a facet; for example, Errlog addresses missing logging only in exceptions.